Entrez and NCBI databases

 Are there any genes described for the HYPERCHOLESTEROLEMIA?

 Which would be the most convenient database to look for human diseases?

-How many references have you found in both searches?
+How many references did you find?
 Are the references consistent?
 Can you get solid conclusion?
 Which evidences would you value the most?

-Look in Pubmed, but only in the “meta-analysis” references.
+Look in Pubmed, but only in the “meta-analysis” or “review” references.
 Which conclusions can you reach now?